Arturo Frondizi: Deputy and Radical Civic Union (1946-1958)

-1951 presidential election
+1951 presidential election and subsequent coup

-In the 1951 presidential elections he was nominated by the Radical Civic Union to join the presidential formula as a candidate for vice president of the Nation, accompanying Ricardo Balbín as a candidate for president.
-The radical formula obtained 31.81% of the votes, being defeated by the Peronist formula, made up of Juan Perón and Hortensio Quijano, who obtained 62.49%.
+In the 1951 presidential elections, he was nominated by the UCR as its candidate for vice president, with Ricardo Balbín the candidate for president.
+The ticket obtained 31.81% of the votes, being defeated by the Peronist slate, made up of Perón and Hortensio Quijano, who obtained 62.49%.
 In 1954, Frondizi was elected president of the National Committee of the UCR.